335. Fraudcast News

 Tidbits and Quotes

-– My God, I fucking hate the scene with Burns surviving under the rubble.
+– My God, I hate the scene with Burns surviving under the rubble.
 I fucking hate it.
 It’s got to be one of the worst scenes of the entire series.
 And even worse, the act break is Burns suckling on a mole’s teat.
 It’s like the show actively is coming up with new ways to sink lower and lower.

 – Lisa ponders the possibility of printing a second issue of her paper.
-Bart comes in with an unusually stilted line reading from Cartwright (“You better!
+Bart comes in with an unusually stilted line reading from Nancy Cartwright (“You better!
 I’ve already sold a bunch of subscriptions.
 How do you think I got these swell prizes?”)
-Pan over a collection of swell swag ranging from bikes, canoes and telescopes, complete with a harp sound.
+We then pan over a collection of pricey swag ranging from bikes, canoes and telescopes, complete with a harp sound.
 So, what is this gag?
 Is it like when kids sell magazine subscriptions to adults to support a cause or whatever?
 Within a day not only did Bart sell a bunch of subscriptions, but apparently enough to get him a whole mess of prizes?
 I shouldn’t be thinking this fucking hard about a simple joke, why can’t you just be funny, guys?

 – Burns makes it his mission to crush this eight-year-old girl, having hired goons try to ram the Simpson car off the road, so they’re seemingly aim to kill, or at least seriously maim.
 Smithers can just be bothered enough to meekly suggest Burns try a non-violent approach.
-At this point, Smithers isn’t really a character anymore, just someone to stand next to Burns and give him someone to assist in his evil schemes.
+At this point, Smithers isn’t really a character anymore, he’s just someone to stand next to Burns and give him someone to assist in his evil schemes.
 And of course to be gaaaaaaaaaaayyyyy.

 – Skinner has another Vietnam flashback, this time we get a helpful time card (Vietnam – 1968) just in case we were confused.
-Here’s the scene: Skinner is using a mimeograph, then is taken hostage by enemy soldiers, then we see he was printing a for sale sign for a chair. …what’s the gag?
+Here’s the scene: Skinner is using a mimeograph, then is taken hostage by enemy soldiers, then we see he was printing a “for sale” sign for a chair. …what’s the gag?

 – How dare they use the wonderful montage music from “Last Exit to Springfield” over the shopping photos at the very end.
 And surprise surprise, it’s completely misused.
 It was funny then because it came right after Burns callously mentioning that he and Smithers could easily run the plant themselves, so the wistful, happy music is representative of how much of a cinch Burns thinks the job is, at least until his robot workers rebel against him.
 Here, it’s just Burns have a grand old time shopping.
 It’s not happy-time music, it’s more than that.
 Also Burns is shopping at a regular mall, eating burgers at a food court?
 What?
-What… whatever.

 Season 15 Final Thoughts

 Yeah.
 Honestly, there’s not much more I can say about this season than I already did about the last one.
-It’s the same corral of shit stories, shit characterization and shit jokes with the extremely rare and elusive bit of actual humor and cleverness buried within.
+It’s the same corral of shit stories, shit characterization and shit jokes with the extremely rare bit of actual humor and cleverness buried within.
 Characters I used to love are now getting on my nerves, or have become depressingly pathetic, parodies have now become uninspired references, and stories remain disjointed and aimless as ever.
 Since the start of the Al Jean era, the show is now trapped in a limbo of awfulness, neither rising or falling in quality.
-Prove me wrong, later seasons; I’m assuming season 16 will be no different, and if that’s the case, I’ll just post a link to this post in my final thoughts just to prove my point.
+Prove me wrong, later seasons, but I’m assuming season 16 will be no different, and if that’s the case, I’ll just post a link to this post in my final thoughts just to prove my point.

 The Best